-- (1) Implement standard operating procedures and adhere to the commitment of comprehensive quality and sustainability. - (2) Innovate industry-related information services to improve overall profitability. - (3) Focus on core products and professional services, and develop multi-dimension applications. - (4) Develop new technologies including AI, 5G, cloud, IoT, and information security. - (5) Shape up partnership among software and hardware players in Taiwan to jointly expand domestic and overseas markets.
+- (1) Implement standard operating procedures and adhere to the commitment of comprehensive quality and sustainability. - (2) Innovate industry-related information services to improve overall profitability. - (3) Focus on core products and professional services, and develop multi-dimension applications. - (4) Innovate with generative AI, 5G, cloud services, and information security technologies. - (5) Shape up partnership among software and hardware players in Taiwan to jointly expand domestic and overseas markets.